urantialife/django-graphene-react-starter/README.md

 # django-graphene-react-starter

-Simple hackathon starter with Django, Graphene, React, and Bulma (Bloomer components).
+Simple hackathon starter with Django, Graphene, React, and Ant Design.
+Back end will expose a GraphQL API.
+Routing and views will be handled on the front end.
 Still working on making this page comprehensive so it's as helpful as possible for rapid development during a hackathon.

 #### Rationale behind choice of technologies